 The companies that own commercial trucks are responsible for their fleet of vehicles and for the drivers which they employ.
 This is true even when they operate in states other than where the trucking company is located.
 Additionally, the nature of interstate commerce and the sizes of the loads that most commercial vehicles carry means that truck owners must carry insurance policies with much higher limits than the standard auto insurance policy.

 Some people mistakenly assume that they will be unable to take action if they are hurt in a truck accident in South Carolina when the company is located elsewhere.
-It is important to know that this is not true.
+As Columbia SC based truck accident attorneys, we know that this is not true.
 You have the right to pursue just compensation if an out-of-state trucking company and/or its driver acted negligently and caused your crash and injuries.

 When Can You Hold the Out-of-State Trucking Company Liable?